 Wiesel whined that people like him are always the victim, but Wiesel asked Obama to join Benjamin Netanyahu (the man who always tries to find an excuse to grab Palestinian lands) to incite conflict with Iran.
 “Will you join me in hearing the case for keeping weapons from those who preach death to Israel and America?,” he asked.

 A nuclear Iran, Wiesel moved on to say, would be a “catastrophic danger” to the Western world.
 “As one who has seen the enemies of the Jewish people make good on threats to exterminate us, how can I remain silent?”
-Wiesel and his brethren live in constant fear because they have abandoned truth and practical reason and have embraced an essentially diabolical system which can never produce peace and harmony in any metaphysical sense.
+Wiesel and his brethren live in constant fear because they have abandoned truth and practical reason and have embraced an essentially diabolical system that can never produce peace and harmony in any metaphysical sense.

 Moreover, Wiesel constantly talked about peace, but he wrote an entire article in the Washington Post arguing that the Western world needed to remove a democratically elected president in Syria.
 He lied again by saying that the Assad government was killing its own people, when in fact Assad was and is still fighting ISIS and protecting whatever that is left in Syria.
 “Day after day,” he wrote, the Assad government and army “humiliate, frighten and kill scores of its citizens.
 Old and young, educated and ignorant, rich and poor: All have become targets.”